najar1412/flatlandsio/flatlandsio/posts/initial-server-setup-with-ubuntu-1604.md

-### Introduction

 This guide is originally from [Digitalocean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).
 Full credit goes to them, this is just a condensed version for my reference.

+### Introduction

+Using [letsencrypt](https://letsencrypt.org/) to get and validate ssl certificates on ubuntu.

 ### Step One — Root Login